VeerendraJagadale/kibo-fulfillment-workflows/docs/Quick-Start-Guide.md

 1. In your browser, log in using the default credentials:
     - **Username:** `wbadmin`
     - **Password:** `wbadmin`
-2. After logging in, you’ll have access to the jBPM Business Central dashboard, where you can start working with your projects.
+2. After logging in, you’ll have access to the jBPM Business Central dashboard, where you can start managing your projects.

 ## Step 4: Clone the Kibo Fulfillment Workflows Project